cd-public/cd-public/README.md

-This folder will present the the work I have done that I both have:
+This repository publicly presents the subset of my personal work for which I have:

-1)  Successfully retained
+1)  Successfully retained, and

-2)  Can accomodate presentation in this forum
+2)  Can  present in this forum

 The "UChicago" folder contains work done while I was an undergraduate at the University of Chicago.